Vulvar Cancer Facts

 Sentinel lymph node biopsy: The surgeon removes the lymph nodes closest to they cancer and looks at them under a microscope.
 If the cells do not contain cancer, no more lymph nodes are removed.
 If the cells do contain cancer, other lymph nodes in the area will be removed.

 This type of treatment may be used in precancerous vulvar cell changes.
 Medicine is applied to the growth.
 Drugs used include:

 - Fluorouracil (5-FU), a chemotherapy drug

-MD Anderson Cooper offers the most up-to-date and advanced chemotherapy options for vulvar cancer.
+MD Anderson Cancer Center at Cooper offers the most up-to-date and advanced chemotherapy options for vulvar cancer.